Degree Level:

 • Disputatio: The Mount is founded upon the Dominican value of “disputatio,” or respectful dialogue.
 In our Philosophy classes, students are encouraged to find “veritas,” or truth, in a free, open, and respectful environment.
 In other words: questions encouraged.

-What to expect as a Philosophy minor
+What to expect as a Philosophy major

-As a Philosophy minor, you’ll first take courses that will introduce you to the skills of philosophical thought as well as the theories of major Western and Eastern philosophers.
-Your upper level courses will allow you to take those skills and apply them to specific concepts and questions related to morality, medicine, technology, and more.
-You may also choose to participate in an independent study with a professor on a topic of your choice.
+As a Philosophy major, you’ll first take courses that will introduce you to the skills of philosophical thought, as well as the theories of major Western and Eastern philosophers, while addressing the areas of metaphysics (reality) and epistemology (knowledge), ethics, and logic.
+Your upper level courses will allow you to take those skills and continue to investigate these topics in one of the following defined tracks: Philosophy and Science; Ethics and Society; or Generalist.

 Man at podium